Amanda has managed her hemorrhoids with home remedies for two decades.

 - Stretch, do yoga, and/or dance whenever you can, even if it means a quick pose or two in the bathroom.

 - Get creative with your movement (both how and where you do it) and don’t worry about what other people think.
 Maybe they will decide to join you!

 How to Treat Hemorrhoids on the Go

 If you do have a flare-up, treating hemorrhoids when you are out and about can be difficult, to say the least.
 Traditional hemorrhoid treatments can be messy and inconvenient to carry with you.
 For this reason, I make my own hemorrhoid travel salve.
-I keep the salve in small containers that are easy to slip in a purse, carry on luggage, or coat pocket.
-That way I can take it with me everywhere, so that I am prepared should a flare-up occur.
+I keep the salve in small containers that are easy to slip into a purse, carry-on luggage, or coat pocket.
+That way I can take it with me everywhere so that I am prepared should a flare-up occur.

 Hemorrhoids and Anxiety

 Having hemorrhoids can cause significant anxiety about having a bowel movement.
 Will it be painful?
 Will I bleed or hemorrhage?
 Will this visit to the bathroom cause a flare-up?
 How will I discretely use a public (or shared) restroom?
 Will there be a restroom available when I need one?
 Will I need to use the bathroom on the plane?
 Unfortunately, these psychological concerns can inadvertently cause one to avoid using the bathroom when they should.
 Delaying the inevitable only causes more problems.